Preparing for your Diabetes-Focused Visit

-In response to this challenge, the Canadian Diabetes Association has developed a checklist to help you be best prepared for visits with your doctor to manage your diabetes.
+In response to this challenge, the Canadian Diabetes Association has developed tracking tools to help you be best prepared for visits with your doctor and the rest of your diabetes team..
 Your diabetes visits will be more effective if you are prepared and know what to expect.
-For example, having laboratory tests done before your visit will help your doctor and diabetes healthcare team focus on next steps in the organization of your diabetes care.
+For example, having laboratory tests done before your visit will help your doctor and diabetes healthcare team focus on next steps in the organization of your diabetes care

 Seeing your doctor only for diabetes-related issues will allow sufficient time for you and your doctor to discuss your management of the disease and any problems or changes you are experiencing.
-Ideally, you should have four appointments each year dedicated solely to diabetes care, during which your blood pressure should be checked, your feet examined and your medications reviewed, among other things.
-This checklist outlines a systematic approach to your regular diabetes visits that will help keep your “diabetes compass” pointing in a healthy, complication-free direction.
+Ideally, you should have four appointments each year dedicated solely to diabetes care, during which your blood pressure should be checked, your feet examined and your medications reviewed, among other things..

 * Primary care providers are those who are “orchestrating” your diabetes care.
 This could be a family doctor, a specialist or a nurse practitioner.